yannart/log4shell-scanner-rs/README.md

 ```

 ## Testing
-log4shell-scanner-rs has been tested against different type of Java archives (eg. war, zip, shaded jars, uber jars, spring-boot executable jars, jars inside jars, exploded jars) and in particular the set of samples in [log4j-samples](https://github.com/mergebase/log4j-samples).
+log4shell-scanner-rs has been tested against different type of Java archives (eg. war, zip, shaded jars, uber jars, spring-boot executable jars, jars inside jars, exploded jars).
+Automated tests included and run against files under `resources/test`.

 ## Known limitations and future improvements
-* If the file `JndiLookup.class` is found outside an archive, vulnerability fix signatures are not identified and a WARN message is printed.
+* If the file `JndiLookup.class` is found outside an archive, vulnerability fix signatures are not identified but it is considered vulnerable and a WARN message is printed.
 * Archive with different extensions than the predefined list are ignored.
 * A single parent folder can be provided.
 No exclusion patterns are possible.
 * Not able to fix the archive potentially vulnerable.
-* More test automation against sample of vulnerable files to be done.
-* Code improvements to be done for testing, error handling and generalize the identification of vulnerability fix signatures.
+* Code style improvements to be done and generalize the identification of vulnerability fix signatures.

 ## Copyright and license
 Released under the [MIT license](LICENSE).